Skip to content

 2. The user browses through the pre-configured credential catalog and chooses to request a PID

-3. The Wallet requests a fresh wallet attestation nonce from the PID Provider (pid_issuer_session_id)
+3. The Wallet requests a fresh pid_issuer_session_id from the PID Provider

-4. The PID Provider generates a fresh nonce linked to the issuance session
+4. The PID Provider generates a fresh pid_issuer_session_id linked to the issuance session

-5. The PID Provider returns the wallet attestation nonce to the Wallet
+5. The PID Provider returns the pid_issuer_session_id to the Wallet

-6. The Wallet requests a fresh PID issuer session id from the Wallet Backend
+6. The Wallet obtains fresh wallet_backend_session_id from the Wallet Backend's session endpoint.

 9. The User enters the Wallet PIN

-10. The Wallet generates the key pair (pin_derived_eph_pub/priv) derived from the Wallet PIN
+10. The Wallet proves possession of the Wallet PIN

 13. The Wallet prepares a Wallet Attestation PoP; containing